 There’s a reason the world starts its day with coffee.
 Caffeine provides a noticeable boost of energy.
 Many caffeinated beverages like tea and coffee have proven health benefits as well!

 However, as is the case with almost everything, too much of a good thing can be a bad thing.
 And if you metabolize caffeine quite slowly, even a small amount in the morning can disrupt your quality of sleep at night.
-Others like me don’t feel this effect much at all.
+Others, like me, don’t feel this effect much at all.
 I drink coffee around the clock and love every minute of it.
-But if you’re reading this, I assume you already have reason to explore caffeine alternatives—so let’s get to it.
+But if you’re reading this, I assume you already have reason to explore caffeine alternatives — so let’s get to it.

 In this article, I’ll explain how caffeine works, cover its benefits and risks, and at the end I’ll offer several caffeine alternatives to support your energy levels without sacrificing shut-eye.
 If you’re just here for the caffeine alternatives, skip to this part!